biosaxs-dev/molass-library/README.md

 Molass Library is a rewrite of [MOLASS](https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article), an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html).

-To install this package, you can use pip as follows.
+To install this package, use pip as follows.

 ```
 pip install -U molass